rjun-maker/INST326-Final/README.md

 ### attribution
 Attribution: in order to evaluate whether each member has made a substantial, original contribution to the project, please provide a table like the one below, with a separate row for each method or function.

-Method/function	Primary author 	Techniques demonstrated Tunnel.find_connections	Avery Student	sequence unpacking parse_args	Frankie Learner	ArgumentParser class
+Key: Method/function | Primary Author | Techniques demonstrated